 Between Nov 1999 to the end of 2001, we could not find evidence to suggest he ever did.
 When we constructed the timeline, it was not until Nov 2002 when Pastor Philip Powell blew the whistle and Tanya Levin enquired to Hillsong that Brian Houston finally went to his church about Frank’s “moral failure”.
 That’s nearly three years later.
 So in what church did Brian Houston “immediately” announce his father’s sin to?

-The answer in this letter answers thatthat.
+The below letter answers that.
 One of the most damning revelations in the letter is how Brian Houston / Stephen Lentz added quite the twist to what Brian Houston said at the Royal Commission:

 “Mr. Houston also stated that, “From that moment (he suspended his father), I definitely did start talking within the life of the church.
 I went to the workplace of everyone of the elders of the church by car and told them the story.”